-You don't want to start haggling a used car's price by just blurting out numbers in hopes the seller will discount the price.
+You don't want to start negotiating a used car's price by just blurting out numbers in hopes the seller will discount the price.
 Researching the market and estimating the true value of the vehicle will give you the upper hand and make sure you pay a fair price.

 Locking yourself down to a specific used car that's hard to find will put you at a serious disadvantage when it comes time to negotiate price.
 My advice is to decide on the type of car you like and then have a couple other vehicles you wouldn't mind owning as backups.

-General Used Car Negotiation Tactics
+Used Car Negotiation Tactics

 The following tactics apply to both negotiating with a dealership or private seller.
 Completing these steps will give you the upper hand when time to discuss the price of the car.
 Use these negotiation tactics and read my section on how to buy a used car to make sure you get the best possible deal on your next vehicle.